brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 [...]

 ::: addu
-[x]{.pnum} A program is ill-formed if a manifestly constant-evaluated expression is *constexpr-erroneous*.
+[x]{.pnum} A program is ill-formed if a *constexpr-erroneous* expression is evaluated in a context that is manifestly constant-evaluated.
 [Such an expression is still a core constant expression.]{.note}

 ::: example
 ```cpp